yalan2ny/wallet-contract-v5/README.md

     In this case, the gasless service will incur gas costs.

-    However, this is a non-scalable scenario, as it requires the user to incur gas costs as well.
+   esc However, this is a non-scalable scenario, as it requires the user to incur gas costs as well.

     A blacklist on the service backend side solves the problem.